webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 I didn't want to clutter the code by handling tons of different kinds of objects.
 Instancing is certainly a great way to optimize if your project uses lots of the same model.
 Plants, trees, rocks, trash, etc are often optimized by using instancing.
-Other models, it's arguably less common.
+For other models, it's arguably less common.

 For example a table might have 4, 6 or 8 chairs around it and it would probably be faster to use instancing to draw those chairs, except in a list of 500+ things to draw, if the chairs are the only exceptions, then it's probably not worth the effort to figure out